Vince Taylor: Music career

 By the end of 1962, Vince Taylor and the Playboys were the top of the bill at the Olympia in Paris.
 Sylvie Vartan was the opening act.

 Despite his on-stage rapport with the Playboys, the off-stage relationship faltered.
 As a result, the band once more broke up.
 Taylor played several engagements backed by the English band the Echoes (who also backed Gene Vincent whenever he played the UK), but he still presented the band as the Playboys.

 In February 1964, a new single "Memphis Tennessee", backed with "A Shot of Rhythm and Blues", was released on the Barclay label.
-The Playboys were Joey Greco and Claude Djaoui on guitars, Ralph Di Pietro on bass, and Bobbie Clarke on drums.
+The new set of Playboys musicians were Joey Greco and Claude Djaoui on guitars, Ralph Di Pietro on bass, and Bobbie Clarke on drums.
 The group was under contract to the Johnny Hallyday orchestra.
 He appeared in four Scopitones: "Twenty Flight Rock", "Shakin' All Over", "Peppermint Twist" and "There's a Whole Lot of Twistin' Goin' On".

 After Hallyday was required to do national service in the French Army, Clarke again joined Taylor, as the Bobbie Clarke Noise along with Ralph Danks (guitar), Alain Bugby of the Strangers (bass), Johnny Taylor, ex–lead singer for the Strangers (rhythm guitar), and "Stash de Rola" Prince Stanislas Klossowski de Rola (percussion).
 Managed by Jean Claude Camus, the band embarked on a triumphant tour of Spain and then co-topped the bill with the Rolling Stones during the Easter week-end of 1965 at the Olympia in Paris.

 Decline

 The band then disbanded and Taylor, having problems with alcohol and other drugs, joined a religious movement.
 Danks left to play guitar with Three Dog Night, and later Tom Jones, Elvis Presley and Bob Dylan.
 Stash, a close friend of the Rolling Stones, would later produce the Dirty Strangers album featuring Keith Richards and Ronnie Wood.
 Clarke replaced drummer Don Conka for several studio sessions with the original line up of the band Love.
-He also played with Vince Flaherty and his band the Invincibles, Frank Zappa, Jimi Hendrix, and the first incarnation of Deep Purple before forming a group, Bodast, with Steve Howe and Dave Curtis.
-In 1968, Bodast recorded an album for MGM Records, opened for the Who, and were the backing band for Chuck Berry at the Royal Albert Hall in London.
+He also played with Vince Flaherty and his band the Invincibles, Frank Zappa, Jimi Hendrix, and the first incarnation of Deep Purple.

 Meanwhile, Clarke was involved in a comeback for his friend Taylor, a one-month tour across France, billed as 'Vince Taylor and Bobbie Clarke backed by Les Rockers'.
 Eddie Barclay gave a new chance to Taylor who recorded again and performed intermittently throughout the 1970s and 1980s, until his death.

 Taylor lived in Switzerland late in his life, where he worked as an aircraft mechanic.
 He said it was the happiest time of his life.

 Taylor died from lung cancer in August 1991, at age 52.
 He was buried in Lausanne, Switzerland.
 He had lived in Switzerland since 1983 with his wife, Nathalie (née Minster), and his step-daughter, Magaly.